fountainstudios/AIMakecodeMarkdown/AgentTest.md

-Here is the example of the markdown for only on start block to appear:
 ### @codeStart players set @s makecode 0
 ### @codeStop players set @s makecode 1

 ```template
 // onStart block only
 ```